autom8ter/machine/README.md

 Machine is a zero dependency runtime for managed goroutines.
 It is inspired by errgroup.Group with extra bells & whistles:

-- throttled goroutines

-- self-cancellable goroutines with context

-- global-cancellable goroutines with context (see Cancel)

-- goroutines have IDs and optional tags for easy debugging(see Stats)

-- publish/subscribe to channels for passing messages between goroutines

-- middlewares for wrapping/decorating functions

-- panic recovery

-- global concurrency safe cache

 #### func  New

 ```go